 A few months after they released their “No More Last Times” EP, another New York City night cast its spell and delivered yet another surprise, when after wrapping up a show they were invited to a private gathering at a loft in the Meat Packing District: As they walked through the door they heard the sound of a piano rising from the center of a crowd that had gathered in a circle around the source of the music.
 They were immediately drawn in, and pushed their way past the pack to the grand piano in the center of the room, where they saw Peter Scialla manning the keys from within the eye of the hurricane.
 Peter seemed to sense their presence and looked up briefly from his keyboard, waving them over, before returning his gaze to the black and white keys in front of him.
 As the night progressed and they made their way through another bottle, singing and playing together to the impromptu crowd, they all realized they had found the missing piece, and Peter became part of January Jane.

 Since then, the band hasn’t stopped, signing a deal with Whiskey Vinyl Records, recording tracks in Los Angeles and NY for their soon to be released full length debut, and gearing up for a tour later this year.

-Musical from a very young age, Pat began playing piano and drums around the same time he could walk, but didn’t begin singing until college, upon realizing that his singing attracted more fans than the piano or drums.
-During his time at St Johns University, he realized his interests really centered on music and not the many useless classes that occupied his days.
-Almost every night, Pat dove into the New York music scene, honing his craft in the venues on Bleecker Street and the Lower East Side.
-His vocal style would often draw comparisons to John Mellencamp, Bruce Springsteen, and Dave Grohl of the Foo Fighters, attracting a growing number of females and fans.
+He began playing piano and drums around the same time he could walk, but didn’t begin singing until college, when after writing his first song above a love lost, it was a “become a Doctor or a Singer” scenario.
+Almost every night, Pat dove into the New York music scene, honing his craft in the gritty venues on Bleecker Street and the Lower East Side.
+His vocal style would often draw comparisons to George Michael, Bruce Springsteen, and Dave Grohl of the Foo Fighters, attracting a growing number of fans.